Educational Resources

 Institutes provide in-depth learning in specific regions, record types, or methodologies.
 These learning opportunities take place virtually and in person.

-- Genealogical Institute on Federal Records (Gen-Fed), National Archives in Washington, D.C. and College Park, Maryland, normally held in the summer.
+- The Genealogical Institute on Federal Records (Gen-Fed) is a one week program offering in-depth study of federal records held by the National Archives in Washington, D.C. and College Park, Maryland.
+Normally held in the summer.

 Study Groups